The Elephant and The Chicken - Might? or Right?

 I was at a rescue sanctuary feeding bananas and sugar cane to the hungry parade of elephants awaiting their daily intake of food (500lbs. per day).
 The joke there was that an elephants’ day consists of shitting and eating.
 So far, it rang true.

-Suki is a rambunctious, clumsy, 6 month old that managed to run into, trip over, and stumble on every rock, stump and cranny that she could find.
+Suki is a rambunctious, clumsy, 6 month old elephant that managed to run into, trip over, and stumble on every rock, stump, and cranny that she could find.
 My dad used to say, “…an accident looking for a place to happen”.
 She did not disappoint.

 Roughly 20 feet from where we were feeding the elephants, a mother chicken was tending to her own flock of hungry babies at her nest.
 They were chirping and pecking, while the rooster stood stoically in the background, still crowing, even though it was midday.